How to travel with only a carry-on

 11- Enjoy the trip

-Now it's just about enjoying the trip, light and easy.
+Now it’s time to enjoy the journey — light and easy.

-Packing is an art that we refine over time.
-Through trial and error, incorporating some tips here and there, we discover what works for us, which is different from what works for other people.
+Packing is an art we get better at over time.
+Through trial and error, picking up tips along the way, we eventually find what works best for us — which might be completely different from what works for someone else.

-Some of the strategies I use might be interesting, others you might think are a bit crazy (haha), but if you've made it this far in reading, I think you must have been interested, even a little, and if you've applied or adapted anything I've said, let me know, I'd love to hear about it!
+Some of the strategies I use might sound helpful, others might seem a little out there (haha), but if you’ve made it this far, I’m guessing something resonated with you.
+And if you’ve tried or adapted anything I mentioned, let me know — I’d love to hear about it!

 .

-What would you add?
-Tell me in the comments, here or on our Instagram, I’d love to learn!
+What would you add to this list?
+Share it in the comments, here or over on Instagram — I’d love to learn from you too!

 .